Stuycs-K/project03-final-09-casinoc-hasant/DEVLOG.md

 - Creation of semaphore and shared memory segment (15 minutes)
 - Added process to remove files, shared memory, semaphore (5 minutes)
 - Removed compilation errors (5 minutes)

+### 2024-01-09 - Additional modifications to Proposal
+- Made additional modifications to the proposal after feedback from Mr. K
+- Determined what components are necessary for new wordle game (40 mins)

+### 2024-01-10 -